marvin-brt/calendar-journal.github.io/README.md

 **Edit a file directly in GitHub**

-- Navigate to the desired file(s).
-- Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.

 **Use GitHub Codespaces**

-- Navigate to the main page of your repository.
-- Click on the "Code" button (green button) near the top right.
-- Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.

 ## What technologies are used for this project?

 This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

 ## How can I deploy this project?